"The only sure way to eliminate the threat posed by nuclear weapons is to eliminate the weapons themselves."

 UN Secretary-General António Guterres

-In recent years, there has been growing frustration amongst Member States regarding what is perceived as the slow pace of nuclear disarmament.
-This frustration has been put into sharper focus with growing concerns worldwide over the catastrophic humanitarian consequences of the use of even a single nuclear weapon, let alone a regional or global nuclear war.
+Frustration has been growing amongst Member States regarding what is perceived as the slow pace of nuclear disarmament.
+This frustration has been put into sharper focus with growing concerns about the catastrophic humanitarian consequences of the use of even a single nuclear weapon, let alone a regional or global nuclear war.

-These facts provide the foundation for the General Assembly’s designation of 26 September as the International Day for the Total Elimination of Nuclear Weapons.
-This Day provides an occasion for the world community to reaffirm its commitment to global nuclear disarmament as a high priority.
+The General Assembly commemorates 26 September as the International Day for the Total Elimination of Nuclear Weapons.
+This Day provides an occasion for the world community to reaffirm its commitment to global nuclear disarmament as a priority.
 It provides an opportunity to educate the public - and their leaders - about the real benefits of eliminating such weapons, and the social and economic costs of perpetuating them.
 Commemorating this Day at the United Nations is especially important, given its universal membership and its long experience in grappling with nuclear disarmament issues.
 It is the right place to address one of humanity’s greatest challenges; achieving the peace and security of a world without nuclear weapons.

 In accordance with General Assembly resolution 68/32 and subsequent resolutions, the purpose of the International Day is to further the objective of the total elimination of nuclear weapons through enhancing public awareness and education about the threat posed to humanity by nuclear weapons and the necessity for their total elimination.
 In so doing, it is hoped that these activities will help to mobilize new international efforts towards achieving the common goal of a of a nuclear-weapon-free world.